 1. Find an Experienced Bike Shop

 If you're local to Madison, WI, Crazy Lenny's Service Center offers regular maintenance and repairs for all the ebikes that we sell and some additional brands as well.
-Feel free to give us a call before you stop by to ensure we are able to service your ebike.
+Feel free to give us a call before you stop by to ensure we are available to tend to your electric bike maintenance needs.

 For customers that are not local to Madison, WI, check with your local bike shops to ensure they are equipped to service your ebike.
 Some mechanics do not have the tools necessary to service the extra components that are found in ebikes.

 When you have found a service center, it's important to get on a regular maintenance schedule.
-We recommend bringing your ebike in every 250 miles for tune-ups where we will go over the entire bike, make basic adjustments to the brakes and shifting, and ensure no parts are needing to be replaced.
+We recommend bringing your ebike in every 500-1000 miles (or once a year) for tune-ups where we will go over the entire bike, make basic adjustments to the brakes and shifting, and ensure no parts are needing to be replaced.